NacirChahine/news-ai-advance/AI_PROJECT_DOCS.md

   - Fields: user, article, saved_at, notes
   - Relationships: many-to-one with User and NewsArticle

+- **ArticleLike**: Tracks user likes/dislikes on articles
+  - Fields: user, article, is_like (boolean: True=like, False=dislike), created_at, updated_at
+  - Relationships: many-to-one with User and NewsArticle
+  - Constraints: unique_together on (user, article) - one reaction per user per article
+  - Indexes: (article, is_like), (user, created_at)

 ### News Analysis Models

 - **BiasAnalysis**: Political bias detection results